A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: What counts as a win? Folds and local rope What counts as a win? Folds and local rope

 \subsection{\texorpdfstring{Local ROPE }{Local ROPE }}

 }

-In almost all statistical tests one has two sets of measures, and one wants to make a claim regarding whether there is enough evidence that the difference of the means (or other summary measure) of the two sets is ``real'' or not.
-This is exactly the problem in hand: should one consider the difference of the means of the folds as ``real'' -- and thus that one algorithm is better than the other -- or not?
+In almost all statistical tests, one has two sets of measures, and the goal is determine whether there is enough evidence that the difference of the means or some other summary measure of the two sets is ``real'' or not.
+This is exactly the problem in hand: should one consider the difference of the means of the folds as ``real'' -- and thus that one algorithm wins over the other -- or not?

 Cohen's D is a measure of effect size between two sets of data.
-For the case where the two sets have the same number of data, as it is our case, the Cohen d is computed as the difference between the means, divided by an ``average'' standard deviation of the two sets, where the ``average'' standard deviation is actually the square root of the average variance of the two sets.
-This is displayed in Equation \ref{eq:d}.
-Cohen d is the measure of the separation between the two means, as a proportion of the standard deviation and can be seen as a signal to noise ratio measure: the difference in means is the signal, and the ``average'' standard deviation is the noise.
+If the two sets have the same number of data, as it is our case, the Cohen D is computed as the difference between the means, divided by an ``average'' standard deviation of the two sets, where the ``average'' standard deviation is actually the square root of the average variance of the two sets.
+This is displayed in Equation \ref{eq:d} where \(\mu_1\) and \(\sigma_{1}\) are the mean and standard deviation of the fold measures for the first algorithm, and similarly \(\mu_2\) and \(\sigma_{2}\) for the second algorithm.

+Cohen D is the measure of the separation between the the means of two sets of measures as a proportion of the standard deviation, and can be seen as a signal-to-noise ratio measure: the difference in means is the signal, and the ``average'' standard deviation is the noise.

-We can compute the Cohen D of two set of fold measures, and consider that there is no important difference, and thus, a ties between the two algorithms, if the D is below a threshold \(d_{\min}\) which we will call the \textbf{local ROPE threshold}.
+We can compute the Cohen D of two sets of fold measures, and consider that there is no important difference, and thus, a tie between the two algorithms, if the D is below a threshold \(d_{\min}\) which we will call the \textbf{local ROPE threshold}.
 Therefore, if:

 we should consider that there was a tie between algorithms 1 and 2 for that data set.